BFlorian59/modal-lib/README.md

-# simple-component-libraryA library of React components created using `create-react-app`.

-## InstallationRun the following command:`npm install simple-component-library`
+# Plugin Modal`.

+## Features
+Modal Text: insert your own content inside the modal
+Close: with icon on top, on overlay

 ## lib modal